 What is the normal time limit for a student to advance to doctoral candidacy?

-Scripps graduate students are expected to qualify by the end of their third year.
-In these three years they are expected to take their departmental exam, form a doctoral committee, and take their qualifying exam.
+Scripps graduate students are expected to advance to candidacy by the end of their third year.
+In the first three years students are expected to take their departmental exam, form a doctoral committee, and take their qualifying exam.

 Are there any resources to graduate students who have children?